hackclub/hackclub/workshops/lib/twilio-basic/signup.md

 > ![](img/click_upgrade_account.png)

-You should be greeted a message that looks something like this:
+You should be greeted by a message that looks something like this:

 > ![](img/congrats.png)